Blog | Aesthetics To Go — Mobile Clinical Operating System for Licensed Providers

 When you order Botox or dermal fillers as an individual provider, you are paying list price — or close to it.
 Authorized distributors offer volume discounts, but those discounts typically require minimum order quantities that only make sense for high-volume clinics.
 A solo mobile provider ordering 10–20 vials per month does not have the purchasing power to negotiate meaningful discounts alone.

-How platform aggregation changes the math
+How network aggregation changes the math

 No minimums, no commitments